 This is not an error, and you can fix this by installing the missing package using your distribution's package manager.
 Do not download these packages manually from the source website and build them manually.
 Do use your distribution's package manager to find the right packages.

 For example, for Ubuntu, you can start with:

 you@yourcomputer:~/kritadev/build>apt-get build-dep krita

 Which will install all the dependencies of the version of Krita in the repositories.
-You might need to enable the deb-src repositories by eding /etc/apt/sources.list (see https://help.ubuntu.com/community/Repositories/CommandLine) or, if you're using the KDE Plasma desktop, enabling them in the the Settings of the Discover application.
+You might need to enable the deb-src repositories by editing /etc/apt/sources.list (see https://help.ubuntu.com/community/Repositories/CommandLine) or, if you're using the KDE Plasma desktop, enabling them in the Settings of the Discover application.

 However, the development version might use different dependencies, to find these, you can use